 Yes, but not as much as you think.
 Black shingles absorb more heat, making them warmer on a really hot day, but unless you spend a lot of time walking barefoot on your roof, this shouldn’t be a problem for you.

-Studies have shown that black shingles can increase attic temperatures by up to 10 degrees, while gray, brown and tan shingles will increase temperature by 2-3 degrees.
+Studies have shown that black shingles can increase attic temperatures by up to 10 degrees, while gray, brown, and tan shingles will increase temperature by 2-3 degrees.
 These temperature increases may seem substantial, but they won’t have a massive impact on your energy bills (unless you run your air conditioner in your attic).
 If this were the case, you would see mostly white roofs filling residential areas.

 If your attic is pouring warm air into your home, you should look into insulation and ventilation services.